-What is a Woodworking Machine Setter, Operator, or Tender?
+What Do Woodworking Machine Setter, Operator, or Tender Do?

-Woodworking Machine Operator Example Set up, operate, or tend woodworking machines, such as drill presses, lathes, shapers, routers, sanders, planers, and wood nailing machines.
+Example of Woodworking Machine Operator Job Set up, operate, or tend woodworking machines, such as drill presses, lathes, shapers, routers, sanders, planers, and wood nailing machines.
 May operate CNC equipment.

 - Select knives, saws, blades, cutter heads, cams, bits, or belts, according to workpiece, machine functions, or product specifications.